Study Abroad? Top 20 Need-To-Knows To Travel Smart

 Scotland’s Saltire Scholarship

-- Studying abroad comes with few discomforts as you need to adjust to new terrain.
+- Studying abroad comes with a few discomforts as you need to adjust to new terrain.

 - Notify your home bank account about your time away from the country.

-- Carry some currency of your destination country with you to spend for the first few days till you set up your student bank account there.
+- Carry some currency from your destination country with you to spend for the first few days until you set up your student bank account there.

 5. PACK SMART:

 - Before you start packing to study abroad, write down a list of everything you think you will need.
-First priority should be your documents.
+Your first priority should be your documents.

-- It is easy to over-pack though, so list out only important things which you will not be able to get / overpriced in a foreign country.
+- It is easy to overpack, though, so list out only important things that you will not be able to get or that are overpriced in a foreign country.

 6. DO A COMPLETE PHYSICAL CHECKUP: